brianemery/hfr_cs_processing/README.md

 Updates, improvements and new features related to Emery et al. 2022.

 2.1 (1 June 2022)
 Updates including radial metrics, many code fixes and likely bug introductions.

+2.2 (10 Apr 2025)
+Many code updates from recent work.
+These broke the demo which has been updated.
+The code for removing ships is not working at the moment.